 Penang’s most famous mansion

-The original owner of the house, Cheong Fatt Tze, is one of Penang’s most celebrated success stories.
-Born into poverty in China, he fled his homeland in 1856 and arrived penniless in Southeast Asia at the age of 17, but by the end of the 1800s he had become Asia’s wealthiest businessman, known as the ‘Rockefeller of the East’.
-He made Penang his main home and the opulent Blue Mansion in Georgetown reflects his remarkable life, during which he traversed between east and west in the pursuit of wealth and success.
+In a rags-to-riches tale, Cheong Fatt Tze was born into poverty in China, fled his homeland in 1856 and arrived penniless in Southeast Asia at the age of 17 but by the end of the 1800s he had become Asia’s wealthiest businessman, known as the “Rockefeller of the East”.
+He made Penang his main home and the opulent “Blue Mansion” in Georgetown reflects his remarkable life, during which he traversed between east and west in the pursuit of wealth and success.

-Inside, the imposing Chinese screen that separates the entrance hall from the rest of the house, elaborately carved, gilded and inlaid with mother of pearl, continues the Chinese influence, and yet it is complemented by distinctly European features, including floor tiles from England’s famous potteries in Stoke-on-Trent, intricate ceiling plasterwork, stained glass in the Victorian tradition with hints of art nouveau, hanging glass ceiling lamps, and wooden panelling on the walls.
+Inside, the imposing Chinese screen that separates the entrance hall from the rest of the house, elaborately carved, gilded and inlaid with mother-of-pearl, continues the Chinese influence, and yet it is complemented by distinctly European features, including floor tiles from England’s famous potteries in Stoke-on-Trent, intricate ceiling plasterwork, stained glass in the Victorian tradition with hints of Art Nouveau, hanging glass ceiling lamps, and wooden panelling on the walls.

 In the centre of the house, a traditional Chinese granite courtyard is surrounded by sweeping staircases as well as a galleried landing supported by iron pillars from Scotland and decorated with European-style metal gratings, frieze and latticework.
 However, the pillars are topped with wooden Chinese carvings, so completing the unique fusion style that characterises the mansion.

-More details14 Lebuh Leith, Georgetown
+Address: 14 Lebuh Leith, Georgetown